 Our firehouses, day care and senior centers, police precincts, libraries, and dozens of other public facilities are some of our most important shared spaces, as well as powerful physical and symbolic reminders of the role government plays in our everyday lives.
 How can designers, government officials, residents, and many other stakeholders ensure that these civic spaces truly serve everyone equitably?

-To approach this question, a New York City agency and Van Alen Institute collaborated on Building Equity, a series of workshops to explore how civic buildings and infrastructure can be more equitable.
+To approach this question, the New York Department of Design and Construction (DDC) and Van Alen Institute collaborated on Building Equity, a series of workshops to explore how civic buildings and infrastructure can be more equitable.
 Workshop participants were a multifarious range of community members, social service advocates, artists, law enforcement officers, researchers, cultural leaders, policymakers, planners, and designers.
 They were united by their frequent use of public buildings and services.

 Building Equity culminated in five propositions for how designers and policymakers can integrate equity when giving form to public buildings.
 Enlivened by quotes, photographs, and examples from workshop participants, the propositions can be applied to a range of design projects in New York and beyond.
 They are launching points for the continued growth in knowledge of designers, city agencies, and policymakers working in the ever-evolving urban sphere.